mnjm/kayal/content/docs/shortcodes.md

 `collapse` shortcode generates an HTML `<details>` element.
 It allows for collapsible content sections on your Hugo site.

+Use Hugo's Markdown shortcode notation, `{{%/* collapse */%}}`, so inner Markdown is rendered in the page context.
+This is required for features like footnotes to work correctly inside the collapsed content.

 | Parameter | Description |
 |-----------|-------------|
 | `summary` | The summary text displayed as the clickable title of the collapsible section. |